mljar/mljar-api-python/README.md

  * By calling method `fit` from `Mljar class` you create new project and start experiment with models training.
  All your results will be accessible from your mljar.com account - this makes Machine Learning super easy and keeps all your models and results in beautiful order.
 So, you will never miss anything.
  * All computations are done in MLJAR Cloud, they are executed in parallel.
-So after callgin `fit` method you can switch your computer off and MLJAR will do the job for you!
+So after calling `fit` method you can switch your computer off and MLJAR will do the job for you!
  * I think this is really amazing!
 What do you think?
 Please let us know at `contact@mljar.com`.

-## Examples

-Coming soon!

 ## Testing